Prenatal Drug Exposure

 • Hyperventilation that causes respiratory alkalosis

-There are many scoring systems to help quantify the severity of withdrawal (see The Opioid Exposed Newborn: Assessment and Pharmacologic Management).
-Mild withdrawal symptoms are treated by a few days of swaddling and soothing care to alleviate the physical overarousal and by giving frequent feedings to reduce restlessness.
-With patience, some problems resolve in no more than a week.
+There are many scoring systems to help quantify the severity of NAS (see The Opioid Exposed Newborn: Assessment and Pharmacologic Management).
+Mild NAS symptoms are treated by a few days of swaddling and soothing care to alleviate the physical overarousal and by giving frequent feedings to reduce restlessness.
+With patience, some problems resolve in about a week.

-The incidence of SIDS is greater among infants born to women addicted to opioids but still is < 10/1000 infants, so routine use of home cardiorespiratory monitors is not recommended for these infants.
+The incidence of SUID/SIDS is greater among infants born to women with an opioid use disorder but is still low, so routine use of home cardiorespiratory monitors is not recommended for these infants.

 More Information